 Máxima Butterfly MSCA program:

-looking for 28 PhD students in pediatric oncology (Netherlands)
+28 PhD students in pediatric oncology (Netherlands) have been filled

 The Máxima Butterfly program is coordinated by the Princess Máxima Center for Pediatric Oncology in Utrecht, the Netherlands, the largest pediatric comprehensive cancer center in Europe.

 With the Máxima Butterfly program, we are laying the international foundation for further acceleration of pediatric oncological research, now and in the future.
 We do this by training the next generation of top level, multi-disciplinary scientists in the field of pediatric oncology and bringing them together with leading parties and experts in the sector.
 Our ultimate goal is to cure every child with cancer with optimal quality of life.

 The program is funded by the European Commission under the Horizon Europe program (Marie Sklodowska-Curie Actions) and offers 28 fully funded PhD positions.

 The overall aim of the Máxima Butterfly program is to train a new generation of talented PhD students in pediatric oncology at the Princess Máxima Center and to undertake excellent research in one or more of the five research areas:

 - Brain Tumors

 - Hematologic Malignancies